devYaksha/Evolutionary-Computation-for-Feature-Selection/README.md

-# Evolutionary Computation for Feature Selection
+# Evolutionary Computation for Feature Selection --- In construction.

 ## Introduction

 Welcome to my project!
-I will to introduce you an evolutionary computation approach for feature selection.
-My aim is to develop a robust and efficient method that balances the trade-off between candidate subset evaluation and the number of selected features.
-This approach prevents the search strategy from selecting too many features at once, ensuring the quality of the feature subset.
+I will to introduce you an to my Genetic Algorithm approach to the problem of feature selection in global hierarchical classification.

 ## Objectives

-My project has several key objectives:

 1. **Two-Objective Fitness Function**: I plan to use a fitness function with two objectives:
    - Candidate Subset Evaluation